fishheadwithchili/kikipounamu/doc/architecture_technical.en.md

 ## 1. Executive Summary

-Project kikipounamu is a high-performance, high-concurrency distributed speech recognition system built on **Event-Driven Architecture (EDA)**.
+Project kikipounamu is a high-performance, high-concurrency **Enterprise-grade Distributed Microservices ASR System** built on **Event-Driven Architecture (EDA)**.
 This project aims to address the pain points of traditional monolithic ASR systems regarding concurrent processing, resource isolation, and scalability.
 By introducing a **Go language high-performance gateway** and **Redis Streams message bus**, the system successfully decouples compute-intensive (ASR inference) tasks from IO-intensive (network connection) tasks.

 In recent **500-concurrency load tests**, the system demonstrated strong resilience: even under extreme stress with insufficient compute resources (Workers), the gateway layer maintained **100% availability** without crashing or memory leaks, validating the robustness of the architectural design.